push-based/ws-angular-basic-lv-080724/exercises/async data - http/http-client.md

 Configure network throttling to something very slow (slow/fast 3g).

 Refresh the page and see if the loading spinner appears for a while until the result is finally there.

-Well done!
-You have successfully fired a `GET` request with the `HttpClient`!
-We are 1 step closer to a fully working app :)